Rules For Subtracting And Adding Integers

 Current Trends in Math Education

 In math education, there's a growing emphasis on conceptual understanding rather than rote memorization.
-This means that educators are focusing on helping students understand why the rules for adding and subtracting integers work, rather than just having them memorize the rules.
+So in practice, educators are focusing on helping students understand why the rules for adding and subtracting integers work, rather than just having them memorize the rules.
 This approach helps students develop a deeper and more flexible understanding of mathematics.

 Using Technology to Teach Integers